ChefMooon/slice-utility/README.md

 # slice utility
-An Aseprite plugin to manage slices
+This Aseprite extension was created to streamline creating individual assets from a single large canvas.

 ## Features
 - Export All Slices: Exports all defined slices to a specified folder.